 - Fresh Dill – Fresh dill offers such an amazing flavor.
 Buy a huge bunch, make extra dill pesto and pour it on everything you eat all week long!

-- Almonds – Heart healthy raw almonds.
-You can substitute any nut you like honestly, but I think almonds are fantastic in this dish.
+- Almonds – Heart-healthy raw almonds.
+You can substitute any nut you'd prefer, but I think almonds are fantastic in this dish.

 - Avocados – Make certain that they're ripe and ready to go.
 You can tell an avocado is ripe by the feel.
 If it's got a little “give” when you squeeze, it's tender and ready.
 If it's hard as a rock, you'll need to let it ripen more before use.